| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 When a large diameter high pressure natural gas pipeline operating at its rated working pressure develops a crack or hole more than four pipe wall thicknesses in axial length the result is a sudden full cross section pipe rupture.
 The escaping high pressure gas blows away the soil overburden, forming a crater.
 Some time after the pipe rupture there is a large delayed ignition explosion followed by a steady state fire.
 This fire emits so much thermal radiation that it it is impossible to approach or extinguish the fire with conventional fire fighting equipment.

-One can define a radiation safety distance Rs from the fire at which distance the radiation level is similar to the radiation level in the middle of the Sahara desert at noon on a very hot cloudless day.
-The formula is:
+One can define a radiation safety distance Rs from the fire at which distance the thermal radiation level is similar to the thermal radiation level at noon in the middle of the Sahara desert on a clear cloudless day.
+The formula for a lean burn natural gas flame is:

 where: